 We apply the techniques we have available to the study of water discharges, looking particularly at radical, UV production and visible light emission as well as the electric properties of the plasma.

-This programme was prompted by some work we have recently undertaken with a US plasma scalphel manufacturer.
+This programme was prompted by some work we undertook with a US plasma scalpel manufacturer.